Craniosacral Therapy — Sprains & Strains of Joints

 Again we see that, due to the intricate connections between all structures of the body, no injury, however small, happens in isolation.

-With good luck, and physical therapy, the injury heals well enough.
 The pain disappears and function is restored.
-Often though, we loose some of the original range of motion and resilience of the joint.
+Often though, we lose some of the original range of motion and resilience of the joint.
 This occurs, because the fascia becomes sticky and toughens up.
 It tightens around the structures of the joint, restricting its freedom of movement in small or large ways.
-We often don’t notice this because we don’t remember excactly how well we used to be able to move the joint.
+We often don’t notice this because we don’t remember exactly how well we used to be able to move the joint.
 We become used to the new way of being, establishing a new baseline for ourselves.

 Sprains & strains not only affect the muscles, tendons, ligaments, and joints.
-They also twist, stretch, and compress the blood vessels, lymph vessels, nerves, and meridians of the joint.
+They also twist, stretch, and compress the blood vessels, lymph vessels, nerves, and meridians around the joint.
 The injury thus impairs blood flow, lymph flow, and nerve conduction, resulting in edema (fluid accumulation), bruising, impaired transport of nutrients to, and transport of toxins away from, the tissues, as well as disruption of energy flow through the meridians (energy pathways of the body).
-The reduced energy flow along with impaired nerve conduction may lead to muscle weakness.
-Moreover, the connective tissue, which weaves through and envelops all these structures, is also stretched, twisted, and compressed by the injury.
-Over time, it becomes sticky and tight, holding the structures within it hostage, sort of like a straight jacket.

 Energetic Unwinding of the Spine, Joints & Muscles is ideally suited to “untwist” the connective tissue (fascia, tendons, ligaments, etc), reducing its stickiness and tightness to restore more, or all, of the original range of motion and resilience of the joint.
 This unique therapy helps the body to heal from the injury, whether acute or chronic, not only at the site of the injury but also at the distal sites affected by the injury.

-Energetic unwinding of the spine, joints & muscles is a tailormade fusion of craniosacral therapy, acupressure, and soft tissue work.
+Energetic unwinding of the spine, joints & muscles is a tailor-made fusion of craniosacral therapy, acupressure, and soft tissue work.
 This therapy is gentle and very effective.